Find Affordable College Courses

 $16,160 Average Tuition & Fees

-Liberty University ranked #12 on this year’s Best Value Public Health Schools in the Southeast Region list.
-Located in the city of Lynchburg, Liberty University is a private not-for-profit school with a very large student population.
+Liberty University came in at #12 in this year’s edition of the Best Value Public Health Schools in the Southeast Region ranking.
+Located in the small city of Lynchburg, Liberty University is a private not-for-profit school with a fairly large student population.

-Liberty University undergraduate students pay an average of $16,160 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Liberty University are $16,160 per year.
 While working on their degree, public health majors at Liberty University accumulate an average of around $26,000 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $526.

 $13,688 Average Tuition & Fees

-Florida National University - Main Campus landed the #13 spot in the 2023 rankings for the best value public health programs.
+Florida National University - Main Campus came in at #13 in this year’s edition of the Best Value Public Health Schools in the Southeast Region ranking.
 Florida National University - Main Campus is a small private for-profit school located in the suburb of Hialeah.

 The average tuition and fees for an out-of-state undergraduate student at Florida National University - Main Campus are $13,688 a year.
 After completing their degree, public health graduates from Florida National University - Main Campus carry an average student debtload of $35,579.